hashicorp/terraform-provider-azurerm/website/docs/r/recovery_services_vault.html.markdown

 !> **Note:** Once Encryption with your own key has been Enabled it's not possible to Disable it.

+* `classic_vmware_replicate_enabled` - (Optional) Whether to enable Classic experience for VMWare replication.
+If it set to `false` it will protect VMware machines using the new stateless ASR replication appliance.
+Defaults to `false`.
+Changing this forces a new resource to be created.

 ---

 An `identity` block supports the following: